 If gravy is one of those things that has always intimidated you, you’re going to love my easy Roast Beef Gravy recipe.
+Homemade gravy is definitely something you can do.
+I promise!

 The best way to start is with drippings and jus left in the crock-pot or roasting pan after you’ve finished cooking a roast.
 But, the good news is, if you don’t have drippings, or not enough drippings, you can create the same rich, savory brown gravy with some beef stock and a little bouillon.